 - Check the laws in your area.
 Some things, when it comes to hunting, are legal in some states and illegal in others.
 For example, it is illegal to bait animals in Montana.
 However, some states like Ohio, do allow baiting.
 Some states also prohibit walkie-talkies while hunting while others do not.

-- Is the hunter right handed or left handed?
+- Is the hunter right-handed or left-handed?
 This can matter when it comes to certain gear.

 - Because hunting gear is an investment, gear should be durable and able to withstand some abuse.